Digital agency vs. Freelancer... how do I choose?!

 One of the most important pieces to building a successful business is making sure that you have an incredibly strong marketing approach.
 Who you choose to build your marketing strategy will make all the difference.
 You can choose to go with a digital agency.
 Or, you can decide to work with a freelance marketer.

-The right time to decide
+The right time to decide on agency vs freelancer

 Early on in the startup phase, it might have made sense for you to take care of digital marketing.
 After all—you know your own brand voice and tone.
 But now, business is booming and you’ve got 101 other things to do.
-Isn’t it time you branched out and hired some complementary marketing services?
+Isn’t it time you branched out and hired some complimentary marketing services?

 This was the exact same situation I found myself in during my own business evolution.
 I knew some marketing basics and with a limited budget, it made no sense to ask for help.
 But as my business grew, my daily tasks piled up and it became almost impossible to manage everything all on my own.
 A friend suggested I look for a freelancer or a digital agency.